 The Benefits of Dreaming

-We all dream (at least 2 hours during sleep) whether you realize it or not.
+We all dream (at least 2 hours during sleep) whether we realize it or not.
 I am a dreamer and recall my dreams each morning.
 Furthermore, I have recurring dreams with themes I can identify over my lifetime.

-What You Can Do to Optimize Sleep?
+What Can You Do to Optimize Sleep?

-- According to Dr. Rhonda Patrick’s interview with Dr. Walker, he suggests and recommends “playing the same sound at a sub-threshold awakening level while you learn and sleep seems to improve memory retention.”
+- According to Dr. Rhonda Patrick’s interview with Dr. Walker, he suggests and recommends “playing the same sound at a sub-threshold awakening level while you learn, and sleep seems to improve memory retention.”

 - Optimize exposure to light during the day and dark in the evening.
 The light emitted from a cloud on an overcast day has a powerful effect.
 Expose yourself to lots of darkness in the evening.
 Darkness helps release melatonin.

-- Don’t eat before bed or better yet when it is dark out
+- Don’t eat before bed or, better yet, when it is dark out

 - Wear socks to bed